In sheet

 Frequency Distribution Histogram

-The histogram gives a graphical representation of the variable we are dealing with in our process:
+The histogram gives a graphical representation of this variable.

 Result: